danitellini/danitellini/README.md

 - 👀 I’m interested in coding, books, video games, and gardening.
 - 🌱 I’m currently learning CS and Python
 - 💞️ I’m looking to collaborate on nothing ATM
-- 📫 How to reach me: Twitter: @DuckieDTellini Instagram: @danidtellini LinkedIn: www.linkedin.com/in/danitellini
+- 📫 How to reach me: Dev.to: https://dev.to/danitellini Twitter: @DuckieDTellini Instagram: @danidtellini LinkedIn: www.linkedin.com/in/danitellini
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: Borderline obsessed with stationary and bookstores